plusoneee/me.leetcode/README.md

-# me.leetcode
+# me.notes
-leetcode practice myself.
+some notes by mysefl.